wvanderwey/ROP/How-to-install-ROP?.md

 ```
 cd rop
-python install.py --standard
+python getDB.py ~/scratch/db/
 ```

+In the versions prior to 1.0.3 the `getDB.py` was named as `installation.py`.
+Upgrading to the latest version is strongly encouraged.

-The 'installation' might take up to  45 minutes on average and requires 50Gb of available space to download the references.
+Downloading reference databases might take up to  45 minutes on average and requires 50Gb of available space to download the references.

+The 'getDB.py' provides the possibility to connect the current version of ROP to the existing database.
+Please use